 - Nausea and vomiting

-The following are some of the best practices to combat alcohol addiction:
+The following are some of the best practices to prevent your teen alcohol addiction:

-- Schools should set up a counseling program to educate young people about the risks of alcohol use and to teach young people the benefits of avoiding alcohol and other drugs.
+- Schools should set up a counseling program to educate young people about drugs and the risks of teen alcohol use.

 - Parents and guardians should warn teenagers about the use of alcohol, and precautions about how they should behave during this time should be accompanied by rules.